TaQ-DiT: Time-aware Quantization for Diffusion Transformers: Introduction

-\shh{However, as shown in Figs. \ref{timestep_loss}(d) and explained in \textbf{\textit{Observation 1}}, activation ranges vary across timesteps, necessitating dynamic shifting values to accommodate temporal variability.
-However, this yields online calculations of shifting values for each denoising step, leading to huge computational and latency overheads.
-Thus, we propose a momentum-based method to pre-compute shifting values during {calibration}:}
+\shh{However, as shown in Figs. \ref{timestep_loss}(d) and explained in \textbf{\textit{Observation 1}}, activation ranges vary across timesteps, necessitating \lxyRR{\textbf{dynamic shifting values} to accommodate temporal variability.
+However, this yields online calculations of shifting values for each denoising step during inference, leading to huge computational and latency overheads.} Thus, we propose a momentum-based method to pre-compute shifting values during calibration\lxyRR{, ensuring they remain \textbf{static} during inference}:}

 \shh{where $\beta$ is the momentum coefficient and is set to $0.95$ following \cite{zeroquant}. $v_{\text{current}}$ represents the shifting value calculated from the calibration data at the current timestep following Eq. (\ref{eq:shiting_value}).
 Meanwhile, $v_{\text{updated}}$ and $v_{\text{previous}}$ donate the updated and previous shifting values, respectively.
-This implies that rather than directly using Eq. (\ref{eq:shiting_value}) to calculate $v^i$ for shifting activations in Eq. (\ref{eq:shifting_activation}), we use Eq. (\ref{eq:shiting_update}) instead to accommodate temporal variability and enhance quantization performance.}
+This implies that rather than using Eq. (\ref{eq:shiting_value}) to dynamically calculate $v^i$ for shifting activations in Eq. (\ref{eq:shifting_activation}), we use Eq. (\ref{eq:shiting_update}) instead to accommodate temporal variability and enhance quantization performance.}

 \shh{As depicted in Figs. \ref{distrib_for_2.1}(b), the shifted activations transfer from power-law-like distributions to more regular and symmetric Gaussian distributions.
 For example, in the \textit{shifted} Post-GELU activation of the $20^{th}$ block at the $60^{th}$ timestep, when quantized to $8$-bit, $79\%$ of the values can now be allocated to $6.8\%$ of the quantization bins, which is $\mathbf{4.25}\times$ larger than before, demonstrating our effectiveness. }